elypia/elypiai/cleverbot/README.md

 When you call `Cleverbot#say()` you'll get a `RestAction<CleverResponse>`; you can call:
 * `complete()` - This will do a synchronous or blocking request and return an optional object.
-* `completeGet()` - This will do a synchronous or blocking request, and do get for you.
 * `queue(success, failure)` - This will do an asynchronous request, both the sucess, and failure consumers are optional.

 For more information, please see [Elypiai].